Z3nner/lancer-cards/README.md

 * Create a single Cards Pile to act as a Discard pile.
 * Give ALL players Observer permissions to ALL other player’s hand’s
 * Give each player Owner permissions for their own hand.
+* Give each player Limited permissions for the Discard pile.

 Your deck structure should look something like this.